 - Leather conditioner

-Choose a non-toxic cleaner and carefully clean the interior and exterior of your seats with light wiping motion.
-You’ll want to spray a microfiber rag with cleaner before wiping down the interior and make sure you never spray it directly on the upholstery if it’s made of leather, since you may cause permanent damage.
+Choose a non-toxic cleaner and carefully clean the interior and exterior of your seats with a light wiping motion.
+You’ll want to spray a microfiber rag with cleaner before wiping down the interior, and make sure you never spray it directly on the upholstery if it’s made of leather since it may cause permanent damage.

 Don’t be surprised if some dirt still remains even after you’ve wiped down the seats, so don’t be shy about giving it a good scrubbing!
-Soft-bristled brush sprayed with cleaner, scrub brush over seats.
-It’s dirt, it can be easily wiped away with a clean microfiber cloth.
+Soft-bristled brush sprayed with a cleaner scrub brush over seats.
+It’s dirt; it can be easily wiped away with a clean microfiber cloth.